HeardLibrary/digital-scholarship/script/codegraf/010/index.md

 # Introduction to plotting

 Creating plots may be the end point if you want to present the results of data collection, or it may be just the beginning of a cycle of data visualization, modeling, and additional data gathering and wrangling.
 Data visualization is a large topic, but it begins with formatting your data into a form that allows you to create a plot using software.
-In this lesson, we will start with the easiest methods for generating plots from pandas DataFrames and progress to building more complicated plots using Pyplot from the Matplotlib Python library.
+In this lesson, we will start with the easiest methods for generating plots from pandas DataFrames and progress to building more complicated plots using pyplot from the Matplotlib Python library.

 **Learning objectives** At the end of this lesson, the learner will:
 - create a multiline plot directly from a pandas DataFrame
-- separate plot lines using the `subplots=` argument.
 - create a simple XY scatterplot from two numeric columns of a pandas DataFrame.
-- create one or more pie charts from slices of a pandas DataFrame.
+- create a pie chart from a slice of a pandas DataFrame.
-- create a bar chart using a pandas series sliced or summarized from a DataFrame.
+- create a bar chart using a pandas Series sliced or summarized from a DataFrame.
-- use the Pyplot `plt.plot()` function to create XY line or scatterplots using pandas series sliced from a dataframe.
+- describe the difference between the two application interfaces in pyplot.
-- describe the organization of figure and subplot ("axes") objects in Pyplot.
+- describe the organization of figure and subplot ("axes") objects in pyplot.
 - instantiate one or more subplots and specify their row and column organization.
 - format a plot within a subplot by specifying line, color, and point characteristics.
 - overlay more than one plot within a subplot.
-- extract data from the indices, columns, and rows of a pandas DataFrame and use those data to generate a stacked bar chart.
+- generate a best-fit polynomial and overlay it on a scatterplot.
+- create a scatterplot with error bars.
+- create multiple subplots within a figure by looping in a script.

 Total video time: 23m 15s (42m 50s with optional videos)